 The Mylitta Crescent caterpillar frequently feeds on asters, but the adults move on to nectar from various flowers.
 Asters are common hosts for this species.

 This active species has a long flying season because it is only dormant from December to January.
-It is possible to locate it at a different altitude.
+It can be located at a different altitude.

 Open environments like meadows are good places to look for butterflies.
 The adults and the caterpillars of this species eat on the wildflowers found in parks and on the fringes of wooded areas where they live.